The Fundamental Guide to Roofing Licenses

 Specialty Licenses

-Specialty licenses cater to specific types of roofing work, such as asbestos removal or waterproofing.
-Each state may have different requirements, but it typically involves taking exams and continuing education.
+Specialty licenses are for specific types of roofing work, such as asbestos removal or waterproofing.
+Each state may have different requirements, but they typically involve exams and continuing education.

 Acquiring a specialty license allows you to showcase your expertise in a particular niche, setting you apart from the competition.